 When you approach sales from a place of serving rather than profit, you can speak to your value in a much more organic way.
 I had a client recently that absolutely hated selling.
 She felt the ick factor to the bone.
 She did, however, love to serve.
-She hopped on the phone with a potential client that she had no intention of selling to.
+She hopped on the phone with a potential client she had no intention of selling to.
 They were just discussing strategy and exchanging information.
-In the course of the conversation, my client began to see that she could really impact this person’s business and provide the service that she needed to move that business forward.
+In the conversation’s course, my client saw she could really impact this person’s business and provide the service she needed to move that business forward.
 My client pitched her services and closed the sale.
 She did not go into that conversation hoping to land a client, but the conversation turned and it just felt right.
-She later came back to me and said that at that moment she realized that selling does not have to be icky.
+She later came back and said that at that moment she realized that selling does not have to be icky.
 People NEED you to work with them, they NEED your value.
 Let them know the value you provide and selling will stop feeling icky.

 Step 2 – Have a Sales Process

 Selling is a process.
 Too often people treat sales as a one-night stand.
 STOP!
-Sales should be a process of wooing rather than diving right into the end game.
+Sales should woo rather than dive right into the endgame.
 The first step is to get to know the other person.
-You know when you meet someone new and you just want to get to know them a little bit better?
+You know when you meet someone new and you just want to get to know them a bit better?
 In the sales process, this would be your free content.
-You’re giving the other person a taste of what you have to offer, no commitment, no requirements, just a little something to get to know you.
+You’re giving the other person a taste of what you offer, no commitment, no requirements, just a little something to get to know you.

 Once you’ve met and gotten a feel for each other, it’s time to see if the relationship should progress to an actual date!
 This step would be your opt-in.
-Something that provides great value, but doesn’t require too terribly much.
-At this point, you’re really starting to feel each other out.
+Something that provides great value, but doesn’t require too much.
+You’re feeling each other out.
 Now what you DON’T want to do is to rush into the proposal.
 You don’t want to go from your freebie or your opt-in, straight into your highest tiered service.
 You’re building or nurturing this relationship.
-You should have a clear plan and path that you have your clients move down, getting closer and closer to your highest tiered service.
+You should have a clear plan and path you have your clients move down, getting closer and closer to your highest tiered service.

-This process is going to look a little different in execution for everyone, but you want to build the relationship.
+This process will look a little different in execution for everyone, but you want to build the relationship.
 As the client gets to know you through consistent communication and valuable offerings, they will be more likely to invest more heavily in your programs and services.
-Just make sure that you are providing them with high-quality content.
-This could come in the form of a sales funnel, completely personal touch, or a combination of the two.
+Just make sure you are providing them with high-quality content.
+This could come in the form of a sales funnel, personal touch, or a combination of the two.
 Being able to automate parts of the process while still being involved and providing a personal touch usually works best, but it is up to you.
-Just know that not everyone is going to enter your sales relationship at the same point, which is why a combination of automation and personal touch tend to work the best.
+Just know that not everyone will enter your sales relationship at the same point, which is why a combination of automation and personal touch work the best.

 Step 3 – Master Your Sales Conversation

 This is HUGE!
-At this point, you have gone through all the work to build a relationship with your potential client, and now you get to actually talk to them.
+You have gone through all the work to build a relationship with your potential client, and now you get to talk to them.
 The first thing to do is to use a sales script.
 You don’t have to read it word for word, but having an outline of what you want to say and when will make the conversation flow much more smoothly.
-There is a tried and true order in which you should address certain topics.
-Make a list of questions you want to ask and things that you need to know.
+There is a tried-and-true order in which you should address certain topics.
+Make a list of questions you want to ask and things you need to know.
 You should not be the one doing most of the talking in this conversation.
 You want to suss out exactly what they need and what they want.
 Once you have this figured out, you can easily address how you can best solve their pain points.

 Step 4 – Incorporate a Sense of Urgency

-When someone is concerned that they may miss out, they will be more likely to take action.
+When someone is worried that they may miss out, they will be more likely to take action.
 Show the value of your limited offer and make sure that the urgency is real.
 Do not create a false sense of urgency or you will lose your audience’s trust.
-Be sure that you have a true end-date and allow for the fact that the door really will close.
+Be sure you have a true end-date and allow because the door really will close.
 Some people are skeptical of the one-time offer and will let the time lapse just to see if it the offer really ends.
-Make sure that it does.
+Make sure it does.